JaKooLit/Ja_HyprLanD-dots/README.md

-Ensure to make all in scripts as executable atleast in Arch
+Ensure to make all in scripts as executable.

 known issues: